 This review presents an overview of the most relevant reports on NP-mediated autophagy alterations and their impact on nanotoxicology and nanomedicine.
 In general, the field of nanotechnology is greatly expanding, increasing the public’s exposure to NMs at a fast pace.
 Since many of these (in)organic NPs have been proposed to be capable of altering autophagy, and since autophagy dysfunction itself is associated with multiple pathologies (e.g. neurodegenerative diseases), it is of vital medical and toxicological importance to determine the effect of NPs on autophagy and its consequences.
 To efficiently address this potential danger more in-depth research is necessary to determine the role of autophagy in these pathologies and at the same time the mechanisms by which NPs are able of altering this process.
 Although, most studies report on autophagy induction, they often do not prove the actual induction and any observed effects may also be explained by other processes, such as a reduced turnover of autophagosomes.
 In general, the wide variety of NPs (e.g. differences in size or coating) and used cell types makes it difficult to draw any broad conclusions.
 Several papers do hint at possible physicochemical parameters influencing the autophagy-modulating effect, but there is still a great need for more systematic studies that will aid the design of NPs that do not affect autophagy at all or can be tuned to induce autophagy to our advantage.

 There is growing evidence that NMs are able to activate autophagy in a whole variety of cell types, which suggest a probable common cellular response toward NP uptake.
 More importantly, NPs have shown intrinsic selectivity in inducing autophagy in cancer cells, resulting in their selective destruction compared to non-cancerous cell types.
 These exciting findings indicate that NMs have huge potential as anti-cancer therapeutics.
 The many advantages of NPs (e.g. active and passive targeting) in combination with this selective toxicity is indeed very promising and warrants further investigation.
-However, as the outcome of autophagy induction in cancerous tissue may differ depending on multiple factors, therefore the dubious role of autophagy in cancer must first be further elucidated in order to safely turn these promising findings into practice.
+However, as the outcome of autophagy induction in cancerous tissue may differ depending on multiple factors, the dubious role of autophagy in cancer must first be further elucidated in order to safely turn these promising findings into practice.
 In conclusion, the findings summarized in this review indicate a bright future for NMs in cancer therapy, although more research on the autophagic process as well as NP-mediated autophagy modulation is needed to define the true danger and benefit of NPs.

 8. References